intel/intel-extension-for-transformers/docs/weightonlyquant.md

 ### LLM Runtime example code
 If `use_llm_runtime` is enabled, the LLM Runtime backend is used, the default value is True.
+You need to install [NeuralSpeed](https://github.com/intel/neural-speed) first when you are using code after v1.3.1(including v1.3.1).
+We validated v1.3.1 with NeuralSpeed v0.2.

 ```bash
 cd intel_extension_for_transformers/llm/runtime/graph
 from intel_extension_for_transformers.transformers import AutoModelForCausalLM, WeightOnlyQuantConfig